hashicorp/terraform-provider-hcp/docs/resources/aws_network_peering.md

 - **created_at** (String) The time that the network peering was created.
 - **expires_at** (String) The time after which the network peering will be considered expired if it hasn't transitioned into 'Accepted' or 'Active' state.
 - **organization_id** (String) The ID of the HCP organization where the network peering is located.
 Always matches the HVN's organization.
+- **project_id** (String) The ID of the HCP project where the network peering is located.
+Always matches the HVN's project.
 - **provider_peering_id** (String) The peering connection ID used by AWS.

 <a id="nestedblock--timeouts"></a>